-- 19. When the DeFibaughs' complaints to defendant Vaughan's supervisors at CASA did not result in defendant Vaughan's removal as GAL or any change in her behavior, the DeFibaughs felt intimidated by defendant Vaughan's constant discussion of religion. - 20.
-Because of V's social awkwardness, defendant Vaughan apparently believed V needed more adult socialization, so she recruited an adult member of her church, defendant David Guarnero, to spend time with V. - 21.
-By information and belief, defendant Vaughan knew that her fellow Morning Star congregation member, defendant Guarnero, also supported Morning Star's mission of spreading the church's religious beliefs, and intentionally recruited him to spend time with V with the intent of encouraging Guarnero to inculcate V with Guarnero's religious beliefs. - 22.
-By information and belief, defendant Vaughan used her official position and state-sponsored power and authority over V and his family to bring defendant Guarnero into regular contact with V with the intent of forcing their religious beliefs on V and his family. - 23.
-In order to create a more official and authoritative link between the DeFibaugh family and defendant Guarnero, and, by information and belief, to disguise the link between defendant Guarnero and defendant Morning Star Church, defendant Vaughan recommended that defendant Guarnero become a volunteer with Big Brothers/Big Sisters of Northeast Ohio, so that his social contacts with V could be provided under the auspices of an officially non-sectarian organization.
+- 18. When the DeFibaughs' complaints to defendant Vaughan's supervisors at CASA did not result in defendant Vaughan's removal as GAL or any change in her behavior, the DeFibaughs felt intimidated by defendant Vaughan's constant discussion of religion. - 19.
+Because of V's social awkwardness, defendant Vaughan apparently believed V needed more adult socialization, so she recruited an adult member of her church, defendant David Guarnero, to spend time with V. - 20.
+By information and belief, defendant Vaughan knew that her fellow Morning Star congregation member, defendant Guarnero, also supported Morning Star's mission of spreading the church's religious beliefs, and intentionally recruited him to spend time with V with the intent of encouraging Guarnero to inculcate V with Guarnero's religious beliefs. - 21.
+By information and belief, defendant Vaughan used her official position, power and authority over V and his family to bring defendant Guarnero into regular contact with V with the intent of forcing their religious beliefs on V and his family.

-- 24. Defendant Vaughan recommended to the Juvenile Court that BBBS be assigned to help V, and the Juvenile Court accepted the recommendation and assigned BBBS to assist V; therefore, BBBS's actions are attributable to the state and BBBS acted under color of state law.
-Further, the Court permitted defendant Vaughan to select the individual "big brother" to be assigned to V and, by information and belief, approved Vaughan's selection of defendant Guarnero as the individual who was assigned to be V's "big brother." - 25.
-Because the Juvenile Court approved BBBS and Guarnero, defendant Guarnero was also acting under color of state law and his actions were attributable to the state. - 26.
+- 22. In order to create a more official and authoritative link between the DeFibaugh family and defendant Guarnero, and, by information and belief, to disguise the link between defendant Guarnero and defendant Morning Star Church, defendant Vaughan recommended that defendant Guarnero become a volunteer with Big Brothers/Big Sisters of Northeast Ohio, so that his social contacts with V could be provided under the auspices of an officially non-sectarian organization. - 23.
+Defendant Vaughan recommended to the Juvenile Court that BBBS be assigned to help V, and the Juvenile Court accepted the recommendation and assigned BBBS to assist V. Further, the Court permitted defendant Vaughan to select the individual "big brother" to be assigned to V and, by information and belief, approved Vaughan's selection of defendant Guarnero as the individual who was assigned to be V's "big brother." - 24.
 At a meeting with Mr. and Mrs. DeFibaugh, defendants Vaughan and Guarnero and representatives from BBBS, Mr. DeFibaugh told defendants Vaughan and Guarnero and representatives from defendant BBBS that if they (the DeFibaughs) agreed to allow V to become involved in BBBS, they did not want any religious indoctrination to occur.
-Defendant Vaughan and the BBBS representatives assured the DeFibaughs that there would be no religious indoctrination while V was with his big brother. - 27.
+Defendant Vaughan and the BBBS representatives assured the DeFibaughs that there would be no religious indoctrination while V was with his big brother. - 25.
 Throughout 2015 and 2016, defendant Guarnero picked V up from his home and took him on outings in his role as a big brother.